wabkur/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-class Rectangle that defines a rectangle
+class Square that defines a square and inherits